-Subject of assessment: FIN11 Closure of Cashiers Middlesbrough House Coverage: Service Specific ☐ Strategy ☐ Policy ⊠ Service ☐ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ☐ Revi ew • ☐ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Pag ⊕scription: 206 To close the cash office due to the reduction in demand for automation and increase access to payment facilities for the Customers can still pay in cash for their essential bills at P. To reduce the processing and handling of cash to minimise direct from the community bank.
+Subject of assessment: FIN11 Closure of Cashiers Middlesbrough House Coverage: Service Specific □ Strategy □ Policy □ Service □ Function This is a decision relating to: ☐ Process/procedure ☐ Programme ☐ Project ☐ Revi ew • ☐ Organisational change ☐ Other (please state) It is a: New approach: Revision of an existing approach: It is driven by: Legislation: Local or corporate requirements: Description: Key aims, objectives, and activities To close the cash office due to the reduction in demand for automation and increase access to payment facilities for the Customers can still pay in cash for their essential bills at Potor reduce the processing and handling of cash to minimise direct from the community bank.
 To make savings in costs available.
 Statutory drivers (set out exact reference) There is no statutory requirement to provide a cashiering for obligations on them in relation to payment of Council Tax. not the only way of delivering this service.
-Differences from any previous approach The cashier desk will be closed and payments directed the will support the removal of this function.
-Where payment so to manage their banking and are able to access their mone payments to be collected.
-Key stakeholders and intended beneficiaries (internal abusinesses, residents, vulnerable clients, and officers, who Intended outcomes.
-To close the cash office, improve payment methods, minim handling costs and to free up valuable space in Middlesbrosignposted to pay points instead.
-Key aims, objectives, and activities To close the cash office due to the reduction in demand for this service.
-An average of 37 customers per week pay in cash.
-To increase alternative methods of payment, improve payment automation and increase access to payment facilities for the public.
-Intended move to Direct Debit (where appropriate) and increase payments via the Council's online payment method.
-Customers can still pay in cash for their essential bills at Post Office or PayPoint facilities.
-To reduce the processing and handling of cash to minimise the risk of loss and/or fraud.
-To provide alternative arrangements for vulnerable clients to continue to receive cash payments direct from the community bank.
-To make savings in costs associated with handling and processing cash.
-Support for customers transitioning to other methods of payment will be made available.
-Statutory drivers (set out exact reference) There is no statutory requirement to provide a cashiering function, however the service does currently provide a route by which members of the public can comply with statutory obligations on them in relation to payment of Council Tax.
-It also supports Council compliance with obligations in relation to management of money for vulnerable clients, however this is not the only way of delivering this service.
-Differences from any previous approach The cashier desk will be closed and payments directed through alternative routes, pay point, direct debt, post office, on line etc alternative payment methods are already available that will support the removal of this function.
-Where payment support has been provided by the function to vulnerable groups (Estates Function where those who are unable to are supported to manage their banking and are able to access their money by collecting it from the desk) 3 rd party solutions have been identified, arrangements will provide for a town centre location for payments to be collected.
-Key stakeholders and intended beneficiaries (internal and external as appropriate) Bus Live date: 01.04.24 Lifespan: Not applicable Date of next review: Not applicable
+Differences from any previous approach The cashier desk will be closed and payments directed thre will support the removal of this function.
+Where payment sto manage their banking and are able to access their mone payments to be collected.
+Key stakeholders and intended beneficiaries (internal abusinesses, residents, vulnerable clients, and officers, who intended outcomes.
+To close the cash office, improve payment methods, miniminalling costs and to free up valuable space in Middlesbrosignposted to pay points instead. ne public.
+Intended move to Direct Debit (vost Office or PayPoint facilities. e the risk of loss and/or fraud.
+To provide associated with handling and processing function, however the service does current lit also supports Council compliance with the rough alternative routes, pay point, direct support has been provided by the function by by collecting it from the desk) 3rd party and external as appropriate) or use the cash office to pay and receive conise risk of loss and fraud and to increase where appropriate) and increase payments alternative arrangements for vulnerable clicash.
+Support for customers transitioning the support for customers and support for customers are supported by providing the support for customers are supported by the support for customers the s via the Co ents to cor to other m e public ca oney for v ment met here those hts will pro ntinue to receive cash payments ethods of payment will be made an comply with statutory rulnerable clients, however this is hods are already available that who are unable to are supported wide for a town centre location for ods.
+To make savings in cash Live date: 01.04.24 1.04.24 Lifespan: Not applicable Date of next review: Not applicable